 - New programmes & courses – GCSE studies, coursework and exams

-- New teachers/peers, etc..
+- New teachers/peers, etc.

 - New experiences and opportunities

-Duration and Format of Programme
+Duration and Format of the Programme

 Feedback has been requested from the teachers at some of the schools involved.
 The overwhelming reaction from each teacher was that the experience of the pupils has been a very positive one.

-“I would like to take this opportunity to fully support the ‘Mental Toughness’ project.
+“I would like to take this opportunity to fully support this project.
 The ethos of reflection, evaluation and improvement that the project promotes reinforces school, county and national priorities.
 It was great to see these principles transferred to the everyday activities of pupils and PSE tasks (not only reading/ writing activities).
 It was also a great opportunity for me to assess the pupils’ social skills – some behaved as expected while others totally exceeded my expectations (always a joy to see the academically weaker/ quieter pupils shine through).
 We have started using similar activities with the junior’s on a weekly basis and look forward to rolling this out to the rest of the school.”

 “The reasoning behind the programme and its aims were very clear to see and will definitely benefit pupils, given more time.
 The activities were excellent – they challenged the pupils so much so that pupils felt they were ‘impossible’ however, pupils had a massive sense of achievement once they were completed.
 It was great to see such determination in the pupils and the encouragement that they gave one another.”